arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

         log:
 ```

-Save the file and exit VI editor.`1883` is a standard MQTT port; `8883` port is usually used for TLS secured MQTT connections.
+***`1883` is a standard MQTT port; `8883` port is usually used for TLS secured MQTT connections.***

+Save the file and exit VI editor.
 Save the file and exit VI editor.
 Return to the `mqtt` directory and run the following command:

 ```
 mqtt# docker-compose up -d